CONFLICT THESAURUS

 HELPFUL TIP:

-Conflict is your story’s secret sauce, supplying tension, friction, and complications to a character’s journey.
+Conflict is your story’s secret sauce, supplying tension, relationship friction, and complications to a character’s journey.
 It comes in a million different forms, so identify the obstacles and problems that will hit your character the hardest by using the Character Builder to uncover their primary insecurities, fears , and desires.
 Don’t forget to include everyday conflict scenarios that will frustrate them and keep the pressure high.

 CATEGORY: